microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 # The `never` type

 When narrowing, you can reduce the options of a union to a point where you have removed all possibilities and have nothing left.
-In those cases, TypeScript will use a `never` type to represent an state which shouldn't exist.
+In those cases, TypeScript will use a `never` type to represent a state which shouldn't exist.

 # Exhaustiveness checking